Conway Christ Redneck Superstar: History

 Conway Christ Redneck Superstar was the second of six plays produced between 1985 and 1996 by a group of arts workers who formed a company called ToadShow Pty Ltd in 1986.
 All productions blended two well-known stories and interspersed the story with popular songs while satirising local politics and providing social comment.

 ToadShow produced The Paisley Pirates of Penzance (1985), Conway Christ Redneck Superstar (1985) and Hound of Music (1986), SherWoodstock (1990), Phantoad of the Opera (1991) and Glamalot (1996).
 Theatre critic John Harris said, "The musicals are unique to Brisbane, conceived and written by a combination of talents undoubtedly unlike any to be found anywhere else in the world.
 They employ music with a rock beat, satire with a light touch, and casts of dozens, scores, or hundreds, depending upon the venue."

 Story

-The story of Jesus Christ, Superstar is relocated to the south of North America where downtrodden rural workers are exploited by the evil Boss Roman.
+The story of Jesus Christ, Superstar is relocated to the Southern United States where downtrodden rural workers are exploited by the evil Boss Roman.
 The workers seek assistance from retired gunslinger Joe Christ whose son Conway goes to the rescue.
 The satire includes elements of classic country and western music and films particularly The Magnificent Seven and High Noon.